ords/micro/readme.md

 This Project uses Typescript and react to create a micro frontend architecture.
 Most over engineered project in the history of projects.

 # Packages
 Here the different packages are described.
 Please see the picture below for the high level architecture.
+All of our diffrent packages can contain both UI and or API code.

 ## Architecture
-We consist of four main parts:
+We consist of main parts:

 - ui-framework
 - ui-core
 - ui-registy
-- ui-bootstrap
 - ui-library
 - main-application